Dry Eye Treatment From Your Optometrists in Katy, TX

 Dry Eyes Caused by Medications

 If our eye doctor suspects that your dry eyes are being caused by your medications, we may recommend that you talk with your doctor about potentially switching medications to one that does not cause dry eye symptoms.
-Our eye doctor may also prescribe eye drops and/or creams to help with your symptoms.
+Our eye doctor may also prescribe eye drops and/or ointments or medications to help with your symptoms.

 Dry Eyes Caused by Blocked Oil Glands